samcodrington/SimpleRISC_elec374/README.md

 ***
 ## Bugs
-* RAM takes 3 clk cycles to read from memory (unfixable)

 *
 ## Sam's notebook
  * When switching test benches, need to swtich test bench AND ram's mif initializer
  * Total Compilation fails, but A & E and ModelSim works fine ... fixed for Phase 2
+ * RAM takes 1 clock cycle to write to memory BUT 3 clock cycles to read.
+THis is an unavoidable feature of the megafunction used, and does not need to be fixed.

 ### Signals inside Processes